ExLibrisGroup/primo-explore-devenv/README.md

     - Process Monitoring
     - Job Monitoring

 1. **Upload zip file.** Navigate to Deploy & Utilities > Customization Manager.
-Select "New York University" as Owner and "NYU-NUI" as View.
+Select the appropriate view (e.g. "NYU-NUI") as View.
 Download the existing package in case of failure.
 Choose file and click "Upload".

 1. **Deploy** by clicking "Deploy."
 You can monitor progress under "Deploy Monitoring."